Microsoft Patches Critical Vulnerability In Its Own Antivirus Software

 Microsoft has been commended for its response to the disclosure.
 Ormandy sent details of the issue to Microsoft on Friday evening.
 After initially expecting to wait weeks for a patch to be developed, Microsoft surprised cybersecurity experts by releasing an update late on Monday evening.

 Microsoft said the current risk to Windows users is relatively low because the patch will be automatically installed within the next couple of days.
-Assuming an internet connection is available, the Microsoft Malware Protection Engine will automatically update itself within 48 hours of a new release being made available.
+Assuming an Internet connection is available, the Microsoft Malware Protection Engine will automatically update itself within 48 hours of a new release being made available.

-You can check whether your device is protected by heading to Windows 10’s Settings app, clicking “Update & security,” and checking the “Engine version” line under “Windows Defender.”
+You can check whether your device is protected by heading to Windows 10’s Settings app, clicking “Update & security” and checking the “Engine version” line under “Windows Defender.”
 If you have version 1.1.13704.0, you’ve already got the update.
 If it hasn’t arrived yet, you can manually install it by pressing “Check for updates” in Windows Update.
 If you have a computer running Windows 7 or 8, you can check your Windows Defender version by opening the app from the Start Menu.

 [Featured Image by scyther5/Thinkstock]